hhjfdkl/Pi-Project/README.md

 - Enabled monitoring, set up the dashboard.
 - Clock was out of sync.
 Corrected through `timedatectl` on Pi and in `System > Date & Time` in OMV
 - Pi-Hole installation next?
 Will need to use a different port than OMV to avoid conflicts

+7/13/25 :
+- Add in nginx reverse proxy to handle routing of traffic between Pi-Hole and OMV

+7/14/25 :
+- nginx Reverse proxy setup **completed** : See additional document added.
+	* First-time use of nginx and learned a lot about setting up this basic config in this.
+	- Adjusted omv to run on 8080 with the endpoint `/omv/` in the nginx reverse proxy
+	- pi-hole on 80, is set to be `/pihole/` and `/`, so when calling the Pi, it will open the Pi-Hole menu
+- pi-hole setup

+7/15/25 :
+- TODO: Break up this README into different spaces - use the README as an index and have the documents referenced in the index instead of how I have it set up now